funwithtriangles/blender-to-threejs-export-guide/readme.md

 - NLA Strips (Not "All Actions".
 See NLA Editor tips above for explanation)
 - Force Start/End Keying (Enable this if you have any single keyframe animations)

+## Troubleshooting

+### Parts of my mesh are missing when viewing in the browser. glTF error message "Accessor element at index 0 is NaN or Infinity."
+This may be because you've added new parts to a mesh that is not associated with your armature.
+Try weight painting some of this mesh, or use the "weights > assign autmoatic from bones" in weight painting mode, with bone(s) selected.

 ## Useful links
 - [All exporters/converters and their features](https://github.com/KhronosGroup/glTF/issues/1271)